dmerejkowsky/blog/content/post/0079-bye-bye-pylint.md

     baz = attr.ib()
 ```

-Those few lines of code give me get a nice human-readable `__repr__`, a complete set of comparison methods, sensible constructors (among other things), and without any boiler plate.
+Those few lines of code give me a nice human-readable `__repr__`, a complete set of comparison methods, sensible constructors (among other things), and without any boiler plate.

-But when I run `pylint` on this file I get:
+But when I run pylint on this file I get:

 ```
 foo.py:3: [R0903(too-few-public-methods), Foo] Too few public methods (0/2)
 ```

-Well, it's perfectly fine to require at least 2 public methods for every class you use.
+Well, it's perfectly fine to require at least 2 public methods for every class you declare.
 Most of the time, when you have a class with just *one* public method it's better to just have a function instead, like this:

 ```python